 But that’s not what draws me to the walled city.
 From the moment you step into Piazza Garibaldi, you realise that Massa Marittima bears no resemblance to the rest of the Maremma.
-The humble charm and simplicity of the region has no place in the grand buildings and magnificent Duomo that surround its main piazza.
-This is a city that mirrors the beauty of Siena.
-No where else in the rest of the Maremma can you visit a city that bear such a close resemblance to the artistic splendours of Northern Tuscany.
+The humble charm and simplicity of the rest of the region has no place among the grand buildings and magnificent Duomo that surround Massa’s main piazza.
+Nowhere else in the Maremma can you visit a city that bear such a close resemblance to the artistic splendours of Northern Tuscany.
 And the tourists can’t get enough of it.

 There is nothing understated or modest about Massa Marittima.
-Its buildings and churches are simply too striking, and its culture too well-defined with a wealth of museums, events and festivals.
-Massa Marittima is renowned for the Balestro del Girifalco – one of Tuscany’s most celebrated historical re-enactments.
-Held in May and August, the ancient archery competition is more than 100 year old.
+Its buildings and churches are simply too striking, its culture too well-defined with a wealth of museums, events and festivals.
+Massa Marittima is renowned for the Balestro del Girifalco – one of Tuscany’s most celebrated historical reenactments.
+Held in May and August, the archery competition is more than 100 years old.

 Of course, they pay for it the next day, and Massa Marittima is a deserted city until 11am on most weekends.
-I had to leave the city early the next day and was amused to no end by the fresh and eager tourists itching to see the beauty of the city and the bleary eyed locals who begrudgingly stumble into my cafe for a very late morning coffee and pastry.
+I had to leave the city early and was amused to no end by the fresh and eager tourists itching to see the beauty of the city and the bleary-eyed locals who begrudgingly stumble into my cafe for a very late morning coffee and pastry.

 |La Cattedrale di Massa Marittima

-The Cathedral of Massa Marittima is truly the heart of this medieval city.
-Dedicated to the patron saint, San Cerbone, it is masterpiece of marble, inspired by the venerable Duomo di Pisa.
+Dedicated to the town’s patron saint, Massa Marittima’s cathedral is a masterpiece of marble, inspired by the venerable Duomo di Pisa.